 It started a path of decluttering and choosing to live with less.
 Here is a post on What to Do with Old Stuff (& Make Money) that can help you navigate the decluttering process.

 We decided that a frugal lifestyle was way easier than we thought.
 For us, it was about living with less stuff.
 Less stuff that needed to be cleaned.
 Less stuff to manage.
 We didn’t move minimalism – just a simple living lifestyle.

 Many of our friends battled with us on – does being frugal mean you are cheap?
-We aren't cheap.
-We were just stingy on how we spent the money we had.
+We aren’t cheap.
+We were just stingy about how we spent the money we had.

 Paying off debt was freeing.
 But, learning an unexpected lesson – contentment – that will last the rest of our lives.